 Take a deep breath and thank Nature. ;)

-In large baking bowl, whip together softened butter and sugar on your mixer's low setting until creamy and fluffy.
+In a large baking bowl, whip together softened butter and sugar on your mixer's low setting until creamy and fluffy.
 Add one egg at a time, continuing to beat at low speed.
-Add in honey and vanilla and beat until smooth and combined.
+Add in honey, vanilla, and milk and beat until smooth and combined.

 Slowly add in your flour mixture as you continue to beat.
-As the mixture thickens, slowly add in the milk to keep everything liquefied.
 Beat until all ingredients are combined and smooth.
 It's pretty satisfying to watch.

 Pour batter into your greased cake pan.
 (Place silicone cake mold on a cookie sheet for support first if you are using one.)
 Place cake in oven on middle rack.

 Bake for 30 minutes and then begin checking your cake for done-ness.
 My cake did not come clean in the 'toothpick test' until I baked for 40 minutes total.
 Ovens may vary!

 Remove and let cool.
 If you used a silicone mold, let it sit for at least an hour and a half until fairly cool.
 Gently flip cooled cake by placing a plate on top before doing your artistic flip to remove it from your pan.
 The silicone mold will probably need to be gently peeled up to fully remove.

 Did your cake separate with some flaws?
 It's okay.
 It's summer.
 It's "relax and enjoy the sunshine time"!